Constructor-io/constructorio-ui-quizzes/src/stories/Quiz/Hooks/Docs/markdown/UseResultDocs.md

 ### Returns

-The `useResult` hook returns the following:
+The `useResultCard` hook returns the following:

 #### State